 A Message from the SIPA Trustee’s Chief Counsel, David J. Sheehan

-Note: As of March 25, 2014, the SIPA Trustee has recovered or entered into agreements to recover $9.795 billion; the Madoff Victim Fund (MVF) holds approximately $4 billion; and on March 25, 2014, the SIPA Trustee filed a motion seeking Bankruptcy Court approval for a fourth pro rata interim distribution that would total approximately $349.0 million, bringing total distributions, including SIPC advances, to almost $6 billion, or at least 46.036 percent of the customer’s allowed claim amount.
+Note: As of July 23, 2014, the SIPA Trustee has recovered or entered into agreements to recover $9.825 billion; the Madoff Victim Fund (MVF) holds approximately $4 billion; and on May 5, 2014, the SIPA Trustee commenced a fourth interim pro rata distribution of approximately $352.1 million, which brings total distributions, including SIPC advances, to nearly $6 billion.

 November 27, 2013 - Recently, the Special Master of the Department of Justice’s Madoff Victim Fund (MVF), Richard C. Breeden, announced his approach to the distribution of forfeited monies to certain victims of Madoff’s Ponzi scheme.
 The MVF currently holds approximately $2.35 billion of forfeitures that have been obtained by the United States Attorney's Office for the Southern District of New York in cases related to the Ponzi scheme operated through Bernard L. Madoff Investment Securities LLC (BLMIS).